Lebanon - LB - LBN - LBN - Middle East

 Arab 95%, Armenian 4%, other 1%

-note: many Christian Lebanese do not identify themselves as Arab but rather as descendants of the ancient Canaanites and prefer to be called Phoenicians
+note: many Christian Lebanese do not identify as Arab but rather as descendants of the ancient Canaanites and prefer to be called Phoenicians

 Religions